 The wolf spider is the sprinter of the spider world.
 It’s usually dark grey, brown or black and quite hairy.
 It is most often seen in gardens, grasslands, and various other habitats, sunbathing or running.

 There is something quite mesmerising about the lady spider.
 As a safety line, the female wolf spider trails a silk dragline.
 In addition, male wolf spiders can ‘taste’ the silk with their palps to determine if the female is ready to mate.

 The Wolf Spider Doesn’t Weave Webs

 The most common perception about spiders is that they create webs to catch prey, but there are entire spider families that don’t.
 A wolf spider does not wait for dinner to arrive.
-Instead, they tend to chase and pounce on their insect prey just like wolves.
+Instead, they tend to chase and pounce on their insect prey, just like wolves.

 Spiders like these have excellent eyesight and a great sense of touch, making them outstanding hunters.
 Since they do not weave webs, their diet mainly consists of beetles, cockroaches, grasshoppers, and other large insects.

 Spiders cannot chew or swallow, which is why they eat only liquid foods.
-As soon as the wolf spider catch their prey, they inject venom, which contains digestive enzymes, making the internal organs liquefied into a smoothie.
+As soon as the wolf spider catches their prey, they inject venom, which contains digestive enzymes, making the internal organs liquefied into a smoothie.
 Spooky!